Brooks Newmark: Life after Parliament

-Newmark is currently a research associate at the University of Oxford in the Department of Politics and International Relations.
+Newmark was a research associate at the University of Oxford in the Department of Politics and International Relations.
 He is also guest lecturing at the Said Business School on private equity, and travels to universities outside the UK to lecture in either politics or finance.
 He is the author of various articles on the war in Syria, Brexit, US politics and homelessness.

 He has authored a report on homelessness at the Centre for Social Justice think tank.
 The report highlighted the long-term nature of homelessness, the growth of ‘tent cities’ and the normalisation of rough sleeping.

 Political views

 Newmark's interests include: Economic Policy, Foreign Affairs (Middle East, India, China and USA); Poverty Reduction & International Development (Micro Finance), Special Needs Education and Women & Equality (Founder and Co-Chairman of Women2Win).

 Publications include: Direct Democracy: An Agenda for a New Model Party (2005); Simply Red; The True State of the Public Finances (CPS, 2006); The Price of Irresponsibility (CPS, 2008) and the Hidden Debt Bombshell (CPS, 2009).